BrandonTruter/my_lord/README.md

 # My Lord

-App to glorify and praise my Lord and Saviour, Jesus Christ
+Site to glorify, praise and proclaim the gospel of my Lord and Saviour, Jesus Christ

-### Progress

-Ran locally

-Started Heroku implementation